Mushood/laravel5.5Template/readme.md

 In order to generate the list of above snippets, you need to run the following command: "php artisan create:entity entitySingular/entityPlural".
 You can also just include the singular version and for the plural an 's' would be appended.

-Example: php artisan create:entity testimonial/testimonials
+Example: php artisan create:entity testimonial/testimonials OR php artisan create:entity testimonial
 - AdminTestimonialController
 - TestimonialController
 - Testimonial